manojkumar-kasiviswanathan/age-calculator/README.md

 ```

 ## Generate Test Coverage
-The project is integrated with the JaCoCo Maven Plugin to measure and analyze code coverage for JUnit tests.
-By configuring JaCoCo in the pom.xml.
+The project utilizes the JaCoCo Maven Plugin to measure and analyze code coverage for JUnit tests, with its configuration defined in the pom.xml file.

 To generate the JaCoCo coverage report
 ```shell